JDReeves86/03challengeTurnIn/README.md

 <br>

 3. WHEN prompted for the length of the password, the user chooses a length of at least 8 characters and no more than 128 characters
     >The first prompt a user is met with is one where they decide the length of the password.
 This prompt lets them know that the minimum is 8 characters and the maximum is 128.
 If they choose a number outside of those parameters they receive an alert that their selection does not meet criteria and resets the page.
-This same alert fires if they leave the input section blank or insert soemthing other than a numeric value.
+This same alert fires if they input soemthing other than a numeric value.
+If no input is received and the user clicks cancel, the page simply returns to the inital state.
 Then user must input a numeric value betwen 2 & 128 to continue.

 <br>